Is it illegal to fire an employee when she is pregnant?

 Just like with workers who are not pregnant when they are terminated, a terminated pregnant worker is entitled to severance.
 The amount of severance they are entitled to will be calculated in reference to their age, position, years of service and chances of re-employment unless they have a valid contract that provides some other predetermined formula.

 However, recent case law confirms that employees who are terminated when they are pregnant can be entitled to more severance than employees who are not pregnant.
 I’ll call this the “pregnancy bump”.

 In Nahum v.
-Honeycomb Hospitality Inc., 2021 ONSC 1455, as argued successfully by my colleague Andrew Monkhouse, the Ontario Divisional Court upheld a summary judgment motion finding in favour of a pregnant employee in her wrongful dismissal lawsuit.
+Honeycomb Hospitality Inc., 2021 ONSC 1455, as argued successfully by my former colleague Andrew Monkhouse, the Ontario Divisional Court upheld a summary judgment motion finding in favour of a pregnant employee in her wrongful dismissal lawsuit.
 On the subject of pregnancy, the motion judge agreed with our firm’s argument that the pregnancy did have an impact on severance given the point in the employee’s pregnancy (five months) at which she was terminated and the competitive job market.